 The problem is, where before you might need just a password or two, most people these days have dozens.
 Even worse, the protocol for these is often different, some requiring certain characters (numbers, Capitals, Symbols) and others denying the use.
 It makes having a universal password difficult, and security experts say that doing so is a terrible idea anyway.

 There’s a terrifying statistic about the current state of our password security.
-Business Insider did research to determine just how vulnerable account were, and discovered that 10,000 of the most common passwords allow access to 98% of all accounts.
+Business Insider did research to determine just how vulnerable accounts were, and discovered that 10,000 of the most common passwords allow access to 98% of all accounts.
 In other words, most people are using the same passwords – and many for years at a time.